haileydtucker/CB_Churn_Prediction/README.md

 # CB_Churn_Prediction
-Predicting customer Churn using "scales", "MASS", "utils", "dplyr", "ggplot2", "lubridate", "mgcv", "data.table" R packages
+Predicting customer Churn rate for a large biological supply company using packages such as "scales", "MASS", "utils", "dplyr", "ggplot2", "lubridate", "mgcv", "data.table" in R.